Adopting the most effective leadership style is key to success

 3. Principle Centred leadership

-Stephen R Covey introduced the notion of principle centred leadership.
+Stephen R Covey introduced the notion of principle-centred leadership.
 This is an effective leadership style and is about developing a leadership style from the inside out.
 It is about integrity and “being” the leader that is required.
 There are many aspects to this leadership style, but briefly, it is based on four key principles:

 a.
 Security

 This is about self-esteem and self-respect.
 How secure is the leader inside?
 Do they have a good sense of control over their emotions?
 Do they have personal resilience and inner strength?
 For any aspiring leader, developing this principle is key to weathering considerable challenges.
-A sense of inner security will expand to their team and the task in hand.
+A sense of inner security will expand to their team and the task at hand.

 b.
 Guidance

-A strong inner guidance system anchors a principle centred leader.
-Congruency, which is the result of people who act on what they believe and say what they mean is usually the evidence of strong, diverse and unity conscious inner guidance.
+A strong inner guidance system anchors a principle-centred leader.
+Congruency, which is the result of people who act on what they believe and say what they mean is usually the evidence of strong, diverse and unity-conscious inner guidance.
 Win/win decisions and honouring all demonstrate aligned inner guidance with their higher self.

 c.
 Wisdom